AmirrezaFarnamTaheri/beamer-template/README.md

 ### Contribution Guidelines

-- **Coding Standards**: Follow standard LaTeX coding conventions.
+- **Coding Standards**: Follow standard LaTeX coding conventions and maintain consistent formatting.
 - **Branch Naming**: Use descriptive names like `feature/new-theme` or `bugfix/header-issue`.
 - **Documentation**: Update the README and comment your code where applicable.
 - **Code of Conduct**: Be respectful and considerate in communications.
+Follow the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).

 ---